realA10001986/Time-Circuits-Display/README.md

 #### BTTF-Network (BTTFN)

-The TCD can communicate with other compatible props wirelessly, via the builit-in "**B**asic-**T**elematics-**T**ransmission-**F**ramework" over WiFi.
+The TCD can communicate with other compatible props wirelessly, via the built-in "**B**asic-**T**elematics-**T**ransmission-**F**ramework" over WiFi.
 It can send out information about a time travel and an alarm, and other props can query the TCD for time, speed and some other data.

 ![bttfn connection](https://github.com/realA10001986/Time-Circuits-Display/assets/76924199/f8fcd415-cd4a-4a82-a3f8-dadf8e531d26)